Anett Kontaveit, Garbiñe Muguruza win matches at WTA Finals - WHIZ News

 Kontaveit, who soared from No. 30 in the rankings into the top 10 since she started working with Dimitry Tursunov at the Cincinnati Masters, clinched a spot in the tournament´s final four.

 “I think each win towards the end of the year just gave me a little bit of more confidence,” Kontaveit said.
-“The balls just started rolling.
-I’ve been taking some good advice from my new coach as well.
-I think he’s brought some good, new energy to the team.”
+“The balls just started rolling.”

 In the late match Friday, Garbiñe Muguruza rallied to beat Barbora Krejcikova 2-6, 6-3, 6-4, to remain in contention for the title.
 To qualify for the semifinals for the second time in her career, the Spaniard (1-1) needs a win on Sunday against Kontaveit (2-0) and a Krejcikova victory over Pliskova (1—1).